nkorsakov-tw/core/pos-intro.md

 ### What's the POS?

 POS (Point of Sale) can be described as an adaptable service that empowers users to efficiently create and manage orders within the 'Space'.
-While POS users do not have the authority to modify the 'Space' configuration, they possess the capability to provide customers with high-quality service by handling all aspects related to serving dishes and beverages.
+While POS Users do not have the authority to modify the 'Space' configuration, they possess the capability to provide customers with high-quality service by handling all aspects related to serving dishes and beverages.

 ### POS Users

 In the POS, waiters have access to a wide range of facilities that enable them to cater to the needs of clients effectively.
 Notably, the POS offers various features designed to enhance the user's experience.
-These features, once configured in the Back Office, become readily available and accessible to POS users for implementation during their daily tasks.&#x20;
+These features, once configured in the Back Office, become readily available and accessible to POS Users for implementation during their daily tasks.&#x20;

 ### Navigation in the POS